 This is A.R.S.E., the 'Automatic Router Scripting Engine'.

-When you first launch A.R.S.E. it creates a folder in your user data folder, and creates another inside that for a
+When you first launch A.R.S.E. it creates a folder in your user data folder, and creates another folder inside that for a

 default device folder, is a

-router.ini file, with settings and presets for that specific device.
+device.ini file, with settings and presets for that specific device.
 You can rename "

 default" to whatever you like, and create other folders next to it, for other devices, e.g..

 These devices are then available from a drop-down menu.